- 76% response rate

 Bridging the World, One Gulf at a Time!

-humanist, socialist, feminist, pacifist, cosmopolitan, queer-friendly, shamefaced omnivore (I wish I could be a vegetarian, or even better, a vegan), environmentalist, immortalist, down to earth, eccentric, easygoing, curious, adventurous, rebellious, freedom-loving and brutally honest to myself and to the world.
+humanist, socialist, feminist, pacifist, cosmopolitan, queer-friendly (but straight), shamefaced omnivore (I wish I could be a vegetarian, or even better, a vegan), environmentalist, immortalist, down to earth, eccentric, easygoing, curious, adventurous, rebellious, freedom-loving and brutally honest to myself and to the world.

 Although I have degrees in engineering and philosophy (IUST, Sharif, UBC), I prefer to make a living through teaching English and Arabic or working as a freelance tour guide.
 This gives me more freedom and free time.

 I am also a traveler, not a tourist.
 I usually read and learn as much as possible about the places I want to visit first, then travel for several weeks (or months) at a time focusing on a country or a few small countries only.
 I don't take pictures but I try to see as much as possible, sometimes spending a whole day or two at a worthy museum.

 People ask me about my profile name (Peace Gulf).
 This is the name I prefer to use for the body of water between Iran and the Arab states.
 Most Iranians call it "the Persian Gulf" and most Arabs "the Arabian Gulf".
 This disagreement is important for me and I want to find a constructive way out of it.
 That's why I changed my profile name from "Reza Memar" (which only shows my name) to "Peace Gulf" which shows my ideas and (I think) helps my purpose.
 But if you ask why I use this name for that body of water I can explain it as follows:

 1- Names we choose for things reflect how we think about them and the world.
 There is no "right" or "wrong" in names.
 Names are tools.
 There is no "right" and "wrong" in tools.
 There are only "good" tools and "bad" tools.